-Critical Root Cause 2: Critical Root Causes (MRI #1) Teachers and SPTAs need strategies and coaching to support student growth in the areas of ELA and Math.
+Critical Root Cause 2: Students at Miley have severe mental health needs and can be aggressive with other students and staff.
+They have missed a lot of instruction due to their disabilities and situations.
+Teachers and SPTAs need strategies and coaching to support student growth in the areas of ELA and Math.